Last Updated on December 9, 2022 by Ernest

-iPad owners often find themselves struggling with the question Apple Pencil 1 or Apple Pencil 2?
-Both of the pencils have exceptional built qualities.
-They are among the best available options, especially when it is about dealing with digital sketching and note-taking, which troubles users with the decision-making process.
+iPad owners often find themselves struggling with the question, should I get the Apple Pencil 1 or Apple Pencil 2?
+Both of these pencils have exceptional build qualities.
+They are great for digital sketching and note-taking.

 So what would be the best choice, 2015 released Apple Pencil (which is still available) or the Apple Pencil 2 that came out in 2018?
 Luckily, there are crucial elements that distinguish one from the other.
 Read along and make the most efficient decision as we uncover the main differences between the two Apple styluses.

 Apple Pencil 1 Vs. Apple Pencil 2: Key Differences (Table)

 The key differences between these two pencils are compatibility, additional gestures(double-tapping, touch-sensitive), which is only available for the 2nd generation pencil, you can switch between erased and your drawing tool with a double-tap on your pen, which makes you a bit more productive and another important difference – charging.
 To charge 1st gen pencil, you have to plug it into your iPad, but the 2nd gen pencil, you can just attach it to your iPad and it will start charging.
 You might think that’s not a big deal, but if your iPad is charging and you have to charge your apple pencil – you can’t do it.
 Small difference, but an important one in our opinion and of course – design.
 In our view – 2nd gen pencil is more ergonomic and fits better in your hand.
 Both of the Pencils have palm rejection.

 Let’s start by checking to what extent these two Apple Pencils differ when we put their respective designs under the trial.
 Being 8.9 mm thick, both the Pencil look pretty similar; however, the second-gen stylus features a flag edge while the same is circular in the former.